Kelo, Eminent Domain and Economic Revitalization

 Photo Credit: © Warner Bros Pictures

-So I go to Eternity Road to see if there is anything new written about our tolerant Muslim brothers, when I come across: Your Curmudgeon has seldom read an Executive Order with great pleasure, but this one rings all his bells:
+So I go to blogger Eternity Road to see if there is anything new written about our tolerant Muslim brothers, when I come across: Your Curmudgeon has seldom read an Executive Order with great pleasure, but this one rings all his bells:

 Executive Order: Protecting the Property Rights of the American People